Pick Your Own Fruit FAQ

 Is fruit suitable for freezing?

 Raspberries, blackcurrants and blackberries are all suitable for freezing.
-Strawberries can be frozen but they will lose all their texture once thawed.
-However, they can still be used to make sauces, jams and smoothies etc.
+Strawberries can be frozen but will lose their texture once thawed; however they can still be used to make sauces, jams and smoothies.

-Can I get a pram/wheelchair in the fields?
+Can I get a pram or wheelchair into the fields?

 Can I bring a picnic?